-Sol-gel chemistry is usually based on tetraethoxysilane (TEOS) as the precursor for the inorganic phase, which upon condensation releases ethanol as the reaction by-product, that is a cytotoxic compound that inhibits cell growth and proliferation.
-The less toxic glycerol-modified silane precursor was proposed for the synthesis of novel CHT-containing class II hybrids, denoting a hydrogel behavior [211].
-As in the previous example, the cross-linker was GPTMS; however, a mixture of CHT and a thiolated-CHT was used in the conjugation reaction.
-In preliminary biological assays, the hybrids showed to be cytocompatible, and revealed antibacterial activity and suitable drug delivery properties.
+Sol-gel chemistry is usually based on tetraethoxysilane (TEOS) as the precursor for the inorganic phase, which upon condensation releases ethanol as the reaction byproduct, which is a cytotoxic compound that inhibits cell growth and proliferation.
+The less toxic glycerol-modified silane precursor was proposed for the synthesis of novel CHT-containing class II hybrids, denoting a hydrogel behavior [204].
+As in the previous example, the cross-linker was GPTMS, however a mixture of CHT and a thiolated-CHT was used in the conjugation reaction.
+In preliminary biological assays, the hybrids showed to be cytocompatible, and revealed antibacterial activity, and suitable drug delivery properties.

-6. Chitosan-Based Layer-by-Layer Assemblies for Biomedical Applications
+6. Chitosan-based Layer-by-Layer assemblies for biomedical applications

-The layer-by-layer (LbL) assembly technology is an easier, cost-effective and highly versatile bottom-up methodology to readily and conformally coat surfaces and develop a wide array of multilayered devices with finely tuned properties and functions at the nanoscale.
-The technology simply relies on the sequential adsorption of at least two distinct building blocks exhibiting complementary intermolecular interactions on virtually any type of surface, leading to a diverse set of multilayered structures [212].
+The Layer-by-Layer (LbL) assembly technology is an easier, cost-effective and highly versatile bottom-up methodology to readily and conformally coat surfaces and develop a wide array of multilayered devices with finely tuned properties and functions at the nanoscale.
+The technology simply relies on the sequential adsorption of at least two distinct building blocks exhibiting complementary intermolecular interactions on virtually any type of surface, leading to a diverse set of multilayered structures [205].

-Dating back to the early works by ller on the dip-assisted LbL assembly of oppositely charged colloidal particles on flat glass substrates in 1966 [213], and Decher and Hong on either oppositely charged bipolar amphiphiles [214] or polyelectrolyte multilayers [215], and combinations thereof [216] on charged planar surfaces in the early 1990s, the electrostatic interaction between oppositely charged materials is still the most employed build-up mechanism of multilayered assemblies.
-Moreover, although the dipping methodology has been by far the most used methodology owing to its feasibility in coating substrates of any size, shape or surface chemistry, the need for a large amount of materials and its time-consuming process turned attention to other processing methodologies, including the commonly employed spin-coating and spraying [217-219].
-However, over the last two decades other fabrication methodologies have emerged such as fluidic- and electromagnetic-driven assembly [218], high-gravity field- and inkjet printing-assisted assembly [220-224], and LbL assembly on particles [225,226], thus opening new avenues for which the technology can be applicable [218].
+Dating back to the early works by Iler on the dip assisted LbL assembly of oppositely charged colloidal particles on flat glass substrates in 1966 [206], and by Decher and Hong on either oppositely charged bipolar amphiphiles [207] or polyelectrolyte multilayers [208], and combinations thereof [209] on charged planar surfaces in early 1990s, the electrostatic interaction between oppositely charged materials is still the most employed build-up mechanism of multilayered assemblies.
+Moreover, although the dipping methodology has been by far the most used methodology owing to its feasibility in coating substrates of any size, shape and surface chemistry, the need for a large amount of materials and its time-consuming process turned the attention into other processing methodologies, including the commonly employed spin-coating and spraying [210-212].
+However, over the last two decades other fabrication methodologies have emerged such as fluidic- and electromagnetic-driven assembly [211], high-gravity field- and inkjet printing-assisted assembly [213-217], and LbL assembly on particles [218,219], thus opening new avenues for which the technology can be applicable [211].

-The fact that the LbL assembly process can be performed under mild conditions in entirely aqueous solutions enables assembling biological molecules (e.g., proteins, enzymes, polysaccharides) and cells, preserving their biological activity, thus being highly advantageous in addressing biomedical and biotechnological applications [227-235].
-However, the versatility imparted by the LbL assembly technology expands well-beyond the use of biological molecules to enable the adsorption of a wide array of constituents (e.g., nanoparticles, synthetic polymers, clays, carbon nanotubes, dyes, metal oxides) on virtually any type of substrate, regardless of size, shape, surface chemistry, and even animate or inanimate nature towards shaping multifunctional multilayered devices across multiple scale lengths [236].
+The fact that the LbL assembly process can be performed under mild conditions in entirely aqueous solutions enables assembling biological molecules (e.g., proteins, enzymes, polysaccharides) and cells, preserving their biological activity, thus being highly advantageous in addressing biomedical and biotechnological applications [220-228].
+However, the versatility imparted by the LbL assembly technology expands well-beyond the use of biological molecules to enable the adsorption of a wide array of constituents (e.g., nanoparticles, synthetic polymers, clays, carbon nanotubes, dyes, metal oxides) on virtually any type of substrate, regardless of size, shape, surface chemistry, and even animate or inanimate nature towards shaping multifunctional multilayered devices across multiple scale lengths [229].